textpattern/textpattern.github.io/tags/evaluate.md

 <txp:evaluate />
 ~~~

 The **evaluate** tag can be used as either a *single* or *container* tag.
 When used as a single tag, it will evaluate the expression given by the `query` attribute and output its value.
 When used as a container tag, it will first check whether the `query` expression (if set) produces an empty result and output nothing in this case.

 Otherwise, it will process the contained tags optionally filtered by the `test` attribute.
 If all of them produce empty results, nothing will be output.
 Otherwise, it will return the whole processed content.

+At its most basic level when used as a container, this tag wraps content you want to be conditional so it acts as a universal `<txp:if_something>...</txp:if_something>` tag.
+Put 'something' in as the value of the `test` attribute. i.e. the name of the tag you want to test to see if it outputs anything.
+See Example 2.

 ## Attributes